-The church of Corpus Christi was built in the place of the former settlement of Piaski, where, according to legend, the sacramental bread stolen and desecrated by Jews were found.
-Shortly after these events a wooden chapel was built at the place where the sacramental bread was found, and the growing fame of this place made king Władysław Jagiełło founded in 1406 gothic church and the monastery of carmelites.
-The temple was important personally to king Władysław Jagiełło, who vowed before the Grunwald campaign that he will take a pilgrimage to that church, which he realized after the battle and in 1419, when he went from Pobiedziska to Poznań on foot.
+The church of Corpus Christi was built in the place of the former settlement of Błonie, where according to legend, hostes stolen and desecrated by Jews were found.
+Shortly after these events, a wooden chapel was established in the place where the host was found, and the growing fame of this place meant that in 1406 kong Władysław Jagiełło founded a gothic church and a Carmelite monastery.
+The church was personally important for Władysław Jagiełło, who vowed before the Grunwald campaign that he would make a pilgrimage to it, which he realized after the battle, when he sent the war spoils to the Poznań church (gothic monstrance) and in 1419, when he went to it from Pobiedziska.

 Walczak M., Kościoły gotyckie w Polsce, Kraków 2015.